 Continued threats to Peregrine Falcon populations include collisions with buildings, disease, environmental pollutants, predation (particularly by Great Horned Owls [Bubo virginianus] and Raccoons [Procyon lotor]), and potential loss or disturbance of natural cliff nesting sites.
-To ensure that there is adequate nesting habitat for these birds, cliffs in areas considered essential for nesting should be protected from development.
+To ensure that there is adequate nesting habitat for these birds, cliffs in areas considered essential for nesting should be protected from development and recreational climbing.
 Providing nest-boxes as protection from the weather and from predators may improve reproductive success in these cliff habitats.
 Pesticide levels in the avian food supply and in rivers and lakes must be monitored to prevent a repetition of the DDT disaster of the 1950s.
 Continued communication with the owners of buildings where urban Peregrine Falcons are nesting is essential.

 Conservation Efforts in Minnesota

-Approximately 70% of breeding Peregrine Falcons in the Midwest now inhabit urban or semi-urban areas and nest on tall buildings, bridges, and smokestacks, a marked change from the original, cliff-nesting population (Redig and Tordoff 1993; Tordoff et al. 2005).
+Approximately 70% of breeding Peregrine Falcons in the Midwest now inhabit urban or semi-urban areas and nest on tall buildings, bridges, and smokestacks, a marked change from the original cliff-nesting population (Redig and Tordoff 1993; Tordoff et al. 2005).
 Owners of buildings where Peregrine Falcons nest have been educated about the plight of this species and are encouraged to protect the nesting birds.
 Peregrine Falcons have been slow to recolonize their original cliff habitat along the Mississippi River, in part due to heavy predation by Great Horned Owls (Tordoff and Redig 1988).

 Revised: Steven P. Stucker, MN DNR, 2017